Residents invited to complete leadership survey

 The Tioga and Potter County local leadership committee addressing critical water and agricultural issues in the Cowanesque Watershed is now mailing short surveys to some residents of Potter and Tioga counties about their views on local water and agricultural issues.
-Residents can respond online or fill out a paper survey that will follow in the mail.
+Those who receive an invitation have the option to respond online or fill out a paper survey that will follow in the mail.

 The purpose of the survey is to identify the water and agricultural needs, concerns and priorities of those who live in Potter and Tioga counties.
 This survey is administered by Penn State University.
 Results of this survey will support this committee’s ongoing efforts to identify and prioritize needs and implement projects that address issues important to Potter and Tioga counties.